OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 - Consider further rewarding the Champions as they could very well become early adopters for new products and also assist with the promotion of the retailer's brand.
 - Offer membership/loyalty  programs to the **Potential Loyalists** in an attempt to upgrade them to the **Champions** segment.
-- Put in more effort to reconnect with your **At Risk Customers** via personalised reactivation communications which include coupons and/or other incentives.
+- Put in more effort to reconnect with the **At Risk Customers** via personalised communications which include coupons and/or other incentives of some sort.

 ### Limitations: